 See the raptors at the Squam Lakes Science Center, to the wild hawks that nest in Franconia Notch State Park, to the rare species on Mount Washington and that flock along our coast.
 This tour is birdwatching with a unique flare by pulling in sled dog adventures and mountain tramways.

-Train and Cruise Tour
+Rail and Cruise Tour

 Scenic trains and cruises are a major part of New Hampshire's history and actually made New Hampshire the United State's first vacation destination by bringing wealthy families north from Boston in the mid 1800's.

 Explore New Hampshire's wide range of adventure from deep sea fishing on the coast to guided mountain hikes in the national forest.
 Wake up early for summit yoga classes or enjoy a ride on a train up the highest peak in the Northeast.